Manitoba Free Press, June 10, 1905

 A frequent newspaper advertiser, their ads suddenly stop in December 1911.
 The next time Argyle Land Co. appeared in newspapers was in May 1912 with the tragic news that their clerk, Lawrence Duffy (37), had committed suicide by swallowing poison.
 A Free Press story quotes a source that it was Duffy's second attempt that year.

 Two days after the suicide, Argyle Land Co. was again in the news.
 This time it was the announcement that a consortium had bought the lot adjacent to the Argyle Block for the construction of the Lindsay Building.
 This was a busy period for the intersection of Albert and Notre Dame.
 In just over a year it went from being remarkably underdeveloped, still sporting numerous single-storey wooden structures, into a thriving corner featuring the Electric Railway Chambers, Lindsay Building and St. Charles Hotel.

 In 1914 the Argyle Land Company began advertising again but there were no more large development schemes.
-Later that year they sold the Argyle Block (likely to Frank Lindsay) and relocated to an office in the nearby McIntyre Block.
-In 1916 the Argyle Land Company disappears.
+Later that year they relocated to an office in the nearby McIntyre Block.
+In 1916 the Argyle Land Company disappears from the newspapers.